Meal planning tips

 Dietary tips – How much protein do I need?

-Pork and beef are packed with protein.
-In fact, one 3oz serving of beef or pork provides about 25g of protein — making it a great source for this essential nutrient.1 Additionally, protein found in meat is considered “complete” because it has all the naturally occurring amino acids essential for health, unlike protein alternatives.2
+Pork is packed with protein.
+In fact, one 3oz serving of pork provides about 25g of protein — making it a great source for this essential nutrient.1 Additionally, protein found in meat is considered “complete” because it has all the naturally occurring amino acids essential for health, unlike protein alternatives.2

 Midday is probably when things are the most hectic.
 Whatever you do, don’t skip lunch!
 Help keep your body fueled with nutritious protein to keep your day going strong.
 Try a wrap, sandwich, soup, protein bowl or chili — and don’t forget some healthy sides like fresh veggies.